By Dylan Shulman By Dylan Shulman | April 8, 2022 | Culture Art Entertainment

 Wawa Welcome America

-Celebrate Juneteeth and America's birthday at the largest Fourth of July festival in the country.
-Concerts, fireworks, complimentary museum access and more fill the 16-day event—2021 featured performances from Cam Anthony, Bebe Rexha and Flo Rida, so there's no knowing which star musicians will take the stage this year. welcomeamerica.com
+Celebrate Juneteenth and America’s birthday at the largest Fourth of July festival in the country.
+Concerts, fireworks, complimentary museum access and more fill the 16-day event—2022 featured performances from Jason Derulo, Ava Max and Tori Kelly, so there’s no knowing which star musicians will take the stage this year. july4thphilly.com

 Manayunk Arts Festival